shinich39/nllbjs/README.md

   // 3: 'facebook/nllb-200-3.3B'
   // 4: 'facebook/nllb-moe-54b'

-  // initialize take a very long time at first start await nllb.init();
+  // initialize take a very long time at first start.
+  // it requires at least 8 GB of available storage during initialization. await nllb.init();

   for (const target of targets) {